zoeShao/An-IOS-App/deliverables/iteration-02.plan.md

 ## Process

-(Optional:) In this iteration, we will focus on the front-end developing and start planning the back-end structure.
+In this iteration, we will focus on the front-end developing and start planning the back-end structure.
 The goal for this iteration is having a responsive user interface with some hard-cored data in the front-end app.

 #### Roles & responsibilities